Home: Wellington, FL

 Spurred by the encouragement of his horsemen parents, Shane Sweetnam began riding in his native Ireland at age 5.
 Born in Cork, Ireland, he attended the University of Limerick where he received his degree in computers.
-He began his Grand Prix career at age 16 and has since participated in classes in both North America and Europe.
+He began his Grand Prix career at age 16 and has since participated in classes in both North American and Europe.

 He moved to the United States in 2004 and got a job working with U.S. Olympic veteran Margie Engle.
 Today is now considered a rider of international standing.
 He has achieved many key wins in his impressive career.
 Sweetnam has been a regular member of Ireland's Nations' Cup teams over the last two years, and with Spy Coast Farm's stallion Amaretto Darco, has had notable successes on both the European and American circuits.

 In 2011 alone, he won the Spruce Meadows Derby, was part of the winning Irish team in La Baule, had a double clear in the Dublin Nations Cup, a clear in the Nations Cup in Aachen and finished sixth at the American Invitational.

 In 2012 he won a WEF Challenge Grand Prix at the FTI Winter Equestrian Festival in Wellington.
 Sweetnam and Amaretto Darco served as first alternate for Ireland’s team for the 2012 London Olympic Games.